 markets.
 If your artwork fits a certain theme or falls into a category

 (for instance, Gothic, contemporary, minimalist, or country) you might

 try approaching similar types of interior decorators and furniture

 markets to display wall panels, sculptures and other exhibits suitable

 Garden centers and landscapers are always looking for outdoor artwork to provide focal points to and show off their designs.
 These last two outlets will probably place your exhibits in environments that enhance them and give a good impression to would-be buyers.

 For instance, the 1959 Panhead welding art in one of the metal art examples above would probably cause a sensation at a really classy auto show.
 These may seem simple starting points, but as all artists know, if you are not known, no-one will seek you out.

-Do you have metalwork art or welding art you want to share?
+Do you have art you want to share?
 Just post it below (please no advertising).

 Are you working on a welding or metalworking art project?
 Have you finished it up yet?
 Share it!